Edgar Bronfman Jr.: Seagram Company

 In 1982, Bronfman returned to the Seagram Company, before moving to London to become managing director of Seagram Europe.
 In 1984, Bronfman returned to New York as President of the House of Seagram, the company's U.S. marketing division.
 By 1994, he became the Chief Executive Officer, where he began a move away from the traditional liquor business and into entertainment.
 According to Cigar Aficionado, Edgar Jr. led the family on a series of disastrous business deals, ultimately losing the family's ownership of Seagram.

 The first step in this diversification was the widely criticised sale of Seagram's stake in DuPont.
 In 1981, Edgar Bronfman Sr. had sold Seagram's stake in Conoco to DuPont, in exchange for almost 25% of the chemical giant.
 This stake in DuPont, by 1995, represented about 70% of Seagram's total earnings.
-Nevertheless, Bronfman Jr., acting as Seagram CEO, approached DuPont about buying back its shares, a deal that DuPont wasted no time in closing.
+Nevertheless, Bronfman Jr., acting as Seagram CEO, approached DuPont about buying back its shares.